 - Assistance combined with RPA – Associates are provided real-time, interactive guidance in addition Next Best Actions (NBA) for triggering specific tasks.

 - Hotkey-based RPA triggers – These help in launching specific RPA tasks via console or defined hotkeys.

-- Unified desktop – This helps in combining multiple screens or applications into a single interface by using automation at appropriate steps of using the interface.
-Unified interfaces would positively impact agent performance by reducing the number of transfers between screens and redundant copy-pasting of data.
+- Unified desktop – This combines multiple screens or applications into a single interface by using automation at appropriate stages of the interface.
+Unified interfaces positively impact associate performance by reducing the number of transfers between screens and redundant copy-pasting of data.

 While organizations that leverage RPA implementations will reap significant cost, operational and strategic benefits, it will be the potent combination of AI and other technologies that will be the truly transformative technology of the future.

 Download our research ‘Overcome the human challenges of business transformation’ and learn from personal experiences of 120 senior executives scoring their most significant transformation initiative against the leadership framework.